iaarifpathan/Python-Project/Covid-19 Global Analytics/Readme.md

 ---

 ## 🛠️ Data Engineering & Wrangling (The Heavy Lifting)
 The raw datasets provided by global health organizations were highly unstructured and stored in a "wide" format.
-I utilized **Python (Pandas & NumPy)** to execute complex data cleaning pipelines before any analysis could begin:
+I utilized **Python (Pandas)** to execute complex data cleaning pipelines before any analysis could begin:

 * **Header Repair & Indexing:** Bypassed corrupted initial rows in the `deaths` and `recovered` files by utilizing `header=1`, combined with `.iloc[0]` and `.reset_index(drop=True)` to dynamically rebuild the dataframes.
 * **Dimensionality Transformation (`pd.melt`):** The raw data contained over 400 individual date columns.
 I utilized `pd.melt()` to unpivot this massive dataset into a highly structured "long" chronological format, locking geographic keys to enable accurate time-series analysis.